European debt crisis contagion

 European debt crisis contagion refers to the possible spread of the ongoing European sovereign-debt crisis to other Eurozone countries.
 This could make it difficult or impossible for more countries to repay or re-finance their government debt without the assistance of third parties.
 By 2012 the debt crisis forced 5 out of 17 Eurozone countries to seek help from other nations.
 Some believed that negative effects could spread further possibly forcing one or more countries into default.

 However, as of October 2012 the contagion risk for other eurozone countries has greatly diminished due to a successful fiscal consolidation and implementation of structural reforms in the countries being most at risk.
 None of the following countries is in danger of being cut off from financial markets.

 History

 One of the central concerns prior to the bailout was that the crisis could spread to several other countries after reducing confidence in other European economies.
 In July 2011 the UK Financial Policy Committee noted that "Market concerns remain over fiscal positions in a number of euro area countries and the potential for contagion to banking systems."
 Besides Ireland, with a government deficit in 2010 of 32.4% of GDP, and Portugal at 9.1%, other countries such as Spain with 9.2% are also at risk.

 Greece has been the notable example of an industrialised country that has faced difficulties in the markets because of rising debt levels but even countries such as the US, Germany and the UK, have had fraught moments as investors shunned bond auctions due to concerns about public finances and the economy.

+Most affected country: Greece

+From all the countries, the one that was impacted the most from the debt crisis was no other than Greece.
+The main reason this happened is because of the huge debt and dependency of Greece on European Union loans creating a debt in 2015 bigger than 150% of the country's GDP.
+This led to many EU Commission memorandums that created a strategy to resolve the problem.
+The problem was so big that the exit of Greece from the EU or "Grexit" was considered an extremely possible scenario.